MMH08/Big-Data-Diabetes-Readmission-Prediction/README.md

 These are figures are showing confusion matrix for DT and RDF with ‘max_depth = 30’.
 It seems  increasing max_depth did not help at too much.

 ![imb_ac_30](/Figure/imb_accuracy_30.png)
-However, this accuracy Table gives interesting information training accuracy are really promising which are above 90% in both DT and RDF, on the other hand test performance is still disappointing.
+However, the accuracy Table gives the interesting information where training accuracy are really promising which are above 95% in both DT and RDF model, on the other hand test performance is still disappointing.
+This information suggests us that the results are overfitting.
+We can avoid overfitting; by adding more data into dataset or by adding regularization term in the model.
+Thus, in both cases, imbalanced and overfitting, data resample can be applied to overcome the problems.

 ## Balanced Data
+Our second approach is resampling dataset.
+We use upscale resampling technique as it is straight forward to make data balanced.
 ![bl_ac](/Figure/bl_accuracy.png)

 ![cm_lg](/Figure/bl_con_mat_lr.png)